Arshad-Siddiqui/tech-molopoly/README.md

 ## Goals

-- Increase comfort with useGesture, web sockets and frontend component testing.
+- Increase comfort with useGesture, web sockets, frontend component testing and Docker.
 - Create a monopoly game that is more flexible than the current official online monopoly game.
-- Dockerize the backend application.

 ## Stretch goals